Mbed-TLS/mbedtls/docs/architecture/tls13-support.md

     related to key exchange protocols, certificates and signatures.

   - MBEDTLS_SSL_TLS1_3_KEY_EXCHANGE_MODE_EPHEMERAL_ENABLED enables the
-    support of the ephemeral key exchange mode.
+    support for the ephemeral key exchange mode.
 If it is the only key exchange mode enabled, the TLS 1.3 implementation does not contain any code related to PSK based key exchange.
 The ephemeral key exchange mode requires at least one of the key exchange protocol allowed by the TLS 1.3 specification, the